maykar/kiosk-mode/README.md

 Big thank you to [matt8707](https://github.com/matt8707) for starting this project and allowing me to rewrite it and transfering ownership.

-Many thanks to [KTibow](https://github.com/KTibow) as well for the github release action and support.
+Many thanks to [KTibow](https://github.com/KTibow) as well, for the github release action and support.